 Kuri

 Kuri, or chestnuts for English speaking folks are an incredibly popular seasonal dessert flavour and are used liberally in both savoury and sweet dishes in Japan.
 While you can buy roasted chestnuts at some food vendors throughout the country, it’s most heavily embraced by desert and sweet makers who typically can the nut by its French name ‘maron.’
-While it may have its origins in Europe, it seems that when it comes to autumn desserts, Japan has adopted the chestnut based mont blanc cake and made it their own, you’ll see ‘monbran’ (the Japanese name for the cake) in countless sweets stores and cafes throughout the country.
+It may have its origins in Europe, it seems that when it comes to autumn desserts, Japan has adopted the chestnut based mont blanc cake and made it their own.
+You’ll see ‘monbran’ (the Japanese name for the cake) in countless sweets stores and cafes throughout the country.

 Photo credit: Shunichi kouroki, licensed under Creative Commons BY-SA 2.0